eeiswerth/formlicious/README.md

 ### Configuration Options

-`fields`: Array - **required** The array of form element objects the controls what form elements are rendered.
+`fields`: Array - **required** The array of form element objects that controls what form elements are rendered.
 See below.

 `buttons`: Array - (recommended) The array of button objects that allow you to handle use interaction with the form.